 Admission to the Ph.D. programme in Finance (PiF) The Ph.D. programme in Finance is organised by the School of Finance.
 The programme language is English.
 Requirements Master's degree from a recognised university You can apply for Ph.D. studies in Finance if you hold a Master's degree in economic sciences, or in a discipline related to those taught at the HSG’s School of Finance.
 A minimum average grade of 5.00 (not rounded) is required.
 This is equivalent to a minimum average grade of 2.00 (not rounded) in Germany and Austria.
 For more information about how we calculate grades, please consult our grade conversion table.
 Depending on your previous university degree, additional programme-specific requirements may be imposed upon admission.
 Admission to our Ph.D. programmes is not possible with degrees from a University of Applied Sciences (a tertiary education institution without the right to award doctorates) or with an MBA.
 Your degree programme will be recognised if the following criteria are fulfilled: Your degree was awarded by a university, which is recognised in the country where you attended the course.
 You have completed all course work at a recognised or accredited university.
 You have completed at least half of the course work onsite at the university awarding the degree.
 You fulfil the minimum requirements for unconditional admission to Ph.D. studies at your home university.
 More information on the recognition of universities, university degrees as well as country-specific provisions can be found in the "Recognised external Bachelor's and Master's degrees" fact sheet.
 We would be happy to give you non-binding pre-clarification whether your previous education entitles you to apply for a Ph.D. programme.
 So that we can do this, please send scanned copies of all your grade transcripts and certificates together with a short CV by email to email@example.com Evidence of linguistic proficiency When you apply, you must prove that your proficiency in the English language, used as the language of instruction, is at level C1 (CEFR).
 The University of St.Gallen accepts the following as supporting documents for admission to this Ph.D. programme: English as native tongue (= language of instruction at primary and secondary school) Recognised Bachelor's or Master's degree completed in its entirety in English Linguistic proficiency in English at level C1 (CEFR) gained at the University of St.Gallen recognised language diploma at level C1 (CEFR), such as the IELTS Academic Score 7.0, Cambridge Advanced Certificate TOEFL Internet-based Test (iBT) with at least 100 points.
 You need to state the University of St. Gallen's institution code when taking the test: 7202.
-The Decision of the Programme Committee After your application, the preliminary review takes place with reference to formal criteria.
-Admission to the Ph.D. programme is awarded by the Programme Committee on the basis of a positive evaluation.
+Decision of admission After your application, the preliminary review takes place with reference to formal criteria.
+If they fulfil the requirements for an admission, the Executive Director of the programme will forward your description of research interests to appropriate professors from the School of Finance.
+Should your research project is of interest you will get a feedback within 4 weeks.
 ApplicationThe degree programme can start either in the spring or the autumn semester.
 The application is made online.
 The application fee is CHF 250.Autumn semester application period: 1 February - 30 April (*- 15 August)Spring semester application period: 1 September – 30 November (* - 15 January)*A longer registration period for assistants and applicants with an HSG Master's degree.
 If you have already finished a degree programme at HSG, please apply using the rematriculation form.
 To the online-application Checklist: Documents to be submitted electronically Please have the following information and documents ready to upload: Digital passport photo Signed "General Provisions of the University of St. Gallen" Passport or ID card and, if applicable, a Swiss (permanent) residence permit Curriculum vitae in English – style template Description of research interests Degree certificates from each university attended (including exchange programmes and "transcripts of records" from unfinished programmes of study).
 In the case of joint degrees, transcripts from each university attended, including explanatory notes on the programme of study, must be submitted.
 A degree certificate must show definitive final grades including a complete overview of performance (academic transcript).
 In the event that the actual degree certificate is still unavailable when submitting your final grade certificates, the wording of the final grade certificates must unequivocally demonstrate the objective fact of your graduation together with the academic degree (e.g. degree awarded, graduated, degree granted).
 Documents to support the fact that admission to Ph.D. studies at your home university would be possible.
 If any of the documents are not issued in German, French, Italian or English, you must also submit a certified translation of the document in German or English.
 Please observe our guidelines "Certified documents and translations".
 Only one file can be uploaded per bullet point.
 You can use online tools such as online2pdf.com to create PDF files or to combine several pages into one PDF file.
 Make sure the files you send to us are legible so that we can process your application without delay.
 Swiss citizens need their Swiss social insurance number (AHV number) for the application.
 If you do not know your insurance number, please order a duplicate of your insurance certificate from the Swiss Central Compensation Office in good time.